 ARTICLE 11.
 COLLATERAL MARKET VALUE.
-The market value of the collateral will be multiplied by the coefficient that takes into consideration the volatility of the value on a quarterly basis.
+The market value of the collateral will be multiplied by the coefficient that takes into consideration the quarterly volatility of the value.
 The result is the recognizable value of the collateral for credit risk mitigation.

-Financial collateral Coefficient a) Cash 100% b) Gold 90% c) Deposits within the same bank or in other banks, whether pledged or in a trust 100% d) Fixed or variable securities quoted in an active market 70% e) Panama's sovereign debt 90% f) Fixed or variable securities lacking an active market 50% g) Sovereign debt traded in an active market 70% h) Shares in funds listed daily and having an investment grade risk rating 80%
+Financial collateral Coefficient a) Cash 100% b) Gold 90% c) Deposits within the same bank or in other banks, whether pledged or in a trust 100% d) Fixed or variable securities quoted on an active market 70% e) Panama's sovereign debt 90% f) Fixed or variable securities lacking an active market 50% g) Sovereign debt traded on an active market 70% h) Shares in funds listed daily and having an investment grade risk rating 80%